blackthorne18/reporth_cli/README.md

 <br>Ex: `TAMOak81 1008421 1008530 type0<br>Pb-St2 1008000 1008123 type0` </li>
 <li>It is preferrable to provide the genome sequences in fasta format. </li>
 </ol>
-> repinclusterer --repin listofrepins.txt --genomes genomes --reptypes 0,1,2
+> reporth --repin listofrepins.txt --genomes genomes --reptypes 0,1,2

 ## Output Format
 The primary output file `clusters_[date].txt` is very similar to the input file with the addition of a number at the beginning of the link representing the cluster number.